ShirshoDipto/interactive-map/README.md

 ## Key Features

-**1. Interactivity:** Explore through an interactive map interface, allowing users to zoom in, pan, tilt, and navigate effortlessly.
+1. **Interactivity:** Explore through an interactive map interface, allowing users to zoom in, pan, tilt, and navigate effortlessly.

-**2. Customizable Layers:** Toggle between different layers and sublayers to focus on specific regions of interest.
+2. **Customizable Layers:** Toggle between different layers and sublayers to focus on specific regions of interest.

-**3. Rich Information Display:** Access detailed information by interacting with the map elements, such as conflicted zone details, summary of the pipelines.
+3. **Rich Information Display:** Access detailed information by interacting with the map elements, such as conflicted zone details, summary of the pipelines.

 ## Data Sources: